Inside Amna Suraka, Saddam Hussein’s House of Horrors

 The Liberation of Amna Suraka

-During the 1991 Battle of Sulaymaniah Iraqi, the people of Kurdistan together with the Kurdish fighters known as Peshmerga, launched a full on assault on all government buildings and detention centres, and after 2 hours of heavy fighting, they stormed Amna Suraka, killing over 800 secret police and Iraqi soldiers that were stationed there.
+During the 1991 Battle of Sulaymaniah Iraqi, the people of Kurdistan together with the Kurdish fighters known as Peshmerga, launched a full on assault on all government buildings and detention centres.
+After 2 hours of heavy fighting, they stormed Amna Suraka, killing the 800 secret police and Iraqi soldiers stationed there.

 By March 8, the entire city of Sulaymaniyah was under Peshmerga control.